-Despite its overly complicated sounding name, metacognition is fast becoming one of the most common topics being discussed by teachers.
+Despite its complicated sounding name, metacognition is fast becoming one of the most common topics being discussed by teachers.
 Research suggests that helping students develop metacognitive strategies is one of the most efficient and effective ways to help our students make additional progress.
 So what exactly are metacognitive skills and how do we help students develop it?

 What Is Metacognition?